Menu

 Phonics

-From September 2021 we will be using the Read Write Inc programme to teach phonics and reading in EYFS and KS1.
+From September 2025 we have been using the Little Wandle Letters and Sounds Revised programme to teach phonics and reading in EYFS and KS1.
 This is a systematic synthetic phonics programme, validated by the Department for Education.

 Reading